team-noobslayer/Learn2Read/README.md

 # Repository Information

 This repository contains both the backend and frontend code for the Learn2Read mobile app.
-The app was created using React Native, which allows the application to run on Android and iOS applications natively from a single JavsScript codebase.
+The app was created using React Native, which allows the application to run on Android and iOS applications natively from a single JavaScript codebase.

 To run the app, open the codebase in your preferred text editor and run the following code in the terminal:
 ```